Boone Valley Community School District: History

 What became the Boone Valley School was built in 1915.

-The school district began operations in 1956, via the merger of the Hardy Communty School, the Renwick Community School, and the Vernon Community School.
-The district placed Kindergarten and grade 1 in Renwick, grades 204 in Hardy, grades 5-8 in Vernon, and high school in Renwick.
+The school district began operations in 1956, via the merger of the Hardy Community School, the Renwick Community School, and the Vernon Community School.
+The district placed Kindergarten and grade 1 in Renwick, grades 204 in Hardy, grades 5–8 in Vernon, and high school in Renwick.
 In 1963, when enrollment was around 425, the district built an addition to the school building in Renwick.

 In 1964, the school district had 450 students.
 Wesley Carlson became superintendent circa 1958 and was in that role until 1964, when he took the superintendent position at the North Fayette County Community School District.

 The district had 440, 240, 109, and 110 students under its jurisdiction in 1966, 1984, 1987, and 1988, respectively.

 The population of Renwick as well as the district's school declined by 1987.
 The district previously covered all grades, but it closed its middle and high schools effective fall 1987.
 Beginning circa 1987, the school district had a grade sharing agreement with the Humboldt Community School District where it contracted preschool, middle school, and high school levels to that district.
 The district's school took grades 1-6 only.
 In 1987 four people worked as full time teachers for the school.
-Other teaching staff were on a part time basis.
+Other teaching staff were on a part-time basis.

 In 1987 the district's board of trustees chose to stop using its own administrators and to use the administration of the Humboldt district.
 That meant Carlson, now working for the Humboldt district, received superintendent duties once more for the Boone Valley district.
 Bob Secter stated that, by then, the district was "anticipating its own demise".

 In 1988, the district educated 54 students, while 56 students at the secondary level were in the district's boundary.